Is Alberta Next for No-Fault Car Insurance?

 Alberta currently uses an at-fault car insurance system.
 This means the insurer of the driver deemed to be responsible for an accident has to cover the cost of repairs for the other vehicle(s) involved.

 As you might imagine, this presents a monumental risk for insurance providers since potential claims are much higher.
 This risk gets passed onto drivers in the form of higher premiums, which is one reason Alberta has some of Canada’s highest car insurance rates.
+For example, check out the rates for car insurance in Calgary, Alberta.

 Consequently, provinces with no-fault car insurance often (but not always) rank on the cheaper end of the spectrum.
 One notable example is Quebec, in which drivers pay average auto insurance premiums of roughly $700 per year – a far cry from Alberta’s average of $1,300.